The Rules Of Wild Camping

 THE REASON WILD CAMPING IS SO POPULAR IS THAT YOU CAN CREATE YOUR OWN CAMPSITE IN A REMOTE AREA WITH NO ONE ELSE AROUND.
 IT’S ALL ABOUT THE SIMPLE LIFE OF CAMPING UNDER THE STARS AND ENJOYING THE GREAT OUTDOORS.
 THERE ARE, HOWEVER, CERTAIN RULES YOU’LL HAVE TO OBEY TO ENSURE YOU’RE TRIP IS ECO-FRIENDLY.

 If you’re keen on wild camping you’ll have to adopt an eco-friendly attitude and approach.
 The following tips will help you to ensure your experience is both enjoyable and respects the environment.

-In Scotland, wild camping is completely legal and the same can be said for Dartmoor.
-For areas outside of these it’s advised to seek the landowner’s permission – although wild camping is typically tolerated so long as you remain discreet and abide by etiquette.
+In Scotland, wild camping is legal with certain restrictions.
+For other countries it’s advised to seek the landowner’s permission – although wild camping is typically tolerated so long as you remain discreet and abide by etiquette.

 There are several points to observe to ensure your trip has minimal impact on the surroundings and those around you:

 Don’t hang around: It’s good wild camping etiquette to arrive at your camping spot late and leave early.
 By doing so you’ll avoid passers-by and can be packed away before encountering others.